by Gary Hunter

 Symptoms include fever, red and watery eyes, coughing and a runny nose, but patients may also develop a rash that begins at the hairline of the head and moves down the body.
 The rash can appear up to 21 days after exposure, according to Dr. Rebecca Sunenshine, medical director and disease control administrator for the Maricopa County Department of Public Health.

-“A person with measles is considered to be contagious as ...
+“A person with measles is considered ...

 A lawyer in Little Rock, Arkansas was forced to file a lawsuit to gain access to his client in a criminal case.